actions/setup-python/README.md

 # Available versions of Python

-`setup-python` is able to configure Python from two sources
+`setup-python` is able to configure Python from two sources:

 - Preinstalled versions of Python in the tools cache on GitHub-hosted runners
-    - For detailed information regarding the available versions of Python that are installed see [Software installed on GitHub-hosted runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners)
+    - For detailed information regarding the available versions of Python that are installed see [Software installed on GitHub-hosted runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners).
     - For every minor version of Python, expect only the latest patch to be preinstalled.
 See [Semantic Versioning](https://semver.org/) for more information
     - If `3.8.1` is installed for example, and `3.8.2` is released, expect `3.8.1` to be removed and replaced by `3.8.2` in the tools cache
 - Downloadable Python versions from GitHub Releases ([actions/python-versions](https://github.com/actions/python-versions/releases))